techgnosis/linux-guide/jamesOS/readme.md

-# jamesOS
+# containerOS

 Barebones nspawn environment.
-Only what is neeed to launch OS containers.
-A new era! https://wiki.archlinux.org/title/Systemd-nspawn
+Only what is neeed to launch OS containers. https://wiki.archlinux.org/title/Systemd-nspawn

+* file trees on disk as OS image
+* ostree to track changes
+* systemd-nspawn to run a system container

 it's the TTYs I think
-do not bind /dev/shm. its a shared memory filesystem and your container can have its own. experiment with `ostree init` before the pacstrap

 theory -
 i may need to do something with ttys and not having so many agettys if i do tty0 and tty7, i will get a file not found